codemismatch/rubylearning/content/pages/tutorials/fun-with-strings.md

     url: /tutorials/flow-control-collections/
 ---

-> Adapted from Satish Talim's “Fun with Strings” lesson on RubyLearning, refreshed with modern Ruby notes.
+> Adapted from Satish Talim's "Fun with Strings" lesson on RubyLearning, refreshed with modern Ruby notes.

 Strings are sequences of characters surrounded by quotes.
 Ruby treats both single (`'`) and double (`"`) quotes as literal delimiters, and even the empty string (`''`) is a real object you can pass around.

 ### Warm up with a string script

-Here’s a modernised take on `p003rubystrings.rb`, highlighting concatenation, escaping, repetition, and constants:
+Here's a modernised take on `p003rubystrings.rb`, highlighting concatenation, escaping, repetition, and constants:

 <pre class="language-ruby"><code class="language-ruby">
 # frozen_string_literal: true